microscope icon white

 Current and Future Projects

-Climate change has led to an increase in mosquito-borne diseases.
-To address this, the Foundation is currently supporting investigations of four serious mosquito-borne diseases: dengue, chikungunya, Zika, and malaria.
-These investigations will provide important evidence on the medium- and long-term duration of symptoms, the psychosocial impact of these diseases, and the cost to travelers associated with acute disease management during and immediately upon return to their home country.
+Future research on diseases carried by mosquitoes and other vectors, such as ticks, will provide important evidence on the medium- and long-term duration of symptoms, the psychosocial impact of these diseases, and the cost to travelers associated with acute disease management during and immediately upon return to their home country.

 Past Projects